-Location Comment Source PCL INF SER TRF PRK PTR ACT NMR SEA NAT CUL FIR WAT HLT EQT GDL West Marin Coastal Area The proposed development and locations designated for housing in unincorporated West Marin is ill-conceived and inappropriate.
+Location Comment Source PCL INF SER TRF PRK PTR АСТ NMR SEA NAT CUL FIR WAT HLT EQT GDL West Marin Coastal Area The proposed development and locations designated for housing in unincorporated West Marin is ill-conceived and inappropriate.
 This appears to be a numbers game on the part of the County and outside, contracted MIG development agency.
 The plan lacks consideration for or understanding of natural resources, environmental hazards and the existing community.
 Communities around Tomales Bay are watershed areas with drainage into the vulnerable bay, creeks and streams, the salt marshes and wildlife habitats.
 The proposed Cottages building site is an environmental hazard to an already contaminated salt marsh and channel leading to Chicken Ranch Beach, Tomales Bay.
 As a result of previous inappropriate building and filling in a salt marsh, this has been an ongoing problem for many years.
-The site near Vladimir's restaurant, across from Dixon Manie, is directly across from Tomales Bay and almost at sea level.
+The site near Valdmint's restaurant, across from Dixon firm, e, is directly across from Tomales Bay and almost at sea level.
 This area and the road can flood during a high tide or heavy rain, draining pollution into the bay.
 Also the proposed building would affect the small downtown of Inverness.
 West Marin is served by narrow, curving, two lane access roads.
 For Inverness there is only one road, in or out, a problem during flooding, fires, landslides and general overcrowding on weekends and holidays.
-These roads frequently need repair when lanes crumble into a creek, hillside or the bay.
+These roads frequently need repair when lanes crumble into a creek, hilliside or the bay.
 No freeways please, as was proposed in the 60s.
 I have lived in Inverness since the 70s.
 As a single working mother, a teacher, I raised my daughter in Inverness.
 Over the years I have seen families and friends move away as rentals, cottages and small units were converted to more lucrative Airbnbs and second homes.
 There are 4 houses around me with 2 units in each.
-Two are completely uncocupied.
+Two are completely unoccupied.
 Two are rarely used by their absentee owners, leaving each second unit vacant.
 There are many houses like this in Inverness and far too many BnBs and other short term rentals.
-An absentee owners, leaving each second unit vacant.
-There are many houses like this in Email х × × × x Woodacre There is a lot for sale as you enter Woodacre at the intersection of Park and Railroad (and an adjacent lot that is not for sale) that would be ideal for seniors with close access to post office and grocery store and bus stop.
-Email Х Х
+An absentee owner might purchase a house, spend an exorbitant amount of money improv Email x × × × × Woodacre There is a lot for sale as you enter Woodacre at the intersection of Park and Railroad (and an adjacent lot that is not for sale) that would be ideal for seniors with close access to post office and grocery store and bus stop.
+Email х Х